-When compared to other Big 4 professional athletes, football players seem to have the worst leverage with respect to contract negotiations.
-Unlike baseball, basketball and hockey salaries, football salaries usually aren’t guaranteed.
-Instead, the only guaranteed portion of a football contract typically is the signing bonus and first-year salary.
-As a result, football players tend to hold out for maximum upfront money because that’s the only money they may ever see.
-Generally, players and teams are able to agree to terms after each side experiences some pain, but occasionally there is an unfortunate impasse when both sides misread the situation.
+Players and teams generally come to terms after each side experiences some pain.
+Occasionally, however, there’s an impasse when both sides misread the situation.
 As a case in point, Kelly Stouffer sat out the entire season after being drafted by the St. Louis Cardinals with the 6th overall pick in the 1987 NFL Draft.

-It’s hard to argue with a player trying to get what he deserves, but it’s another thing when the player overestimates his value and holds out for more than he’s worth.
-Whether negatively impacted by lost practice time or indicative of a personality flaw (e.g. excessive pride and/or greed), several Top 10 Busts were late arrivals as rookies.
-Another common trait for several Top 10 Busts was a noticeable decline in performance during college.
-In Stouffer’s case, both alarms were sounding.
+It’s hard to argue with a player trying to get what he deserves.
+However, it’s something else the player overestimates his value and holds out for more than he’s worth.
+Whether negatively impacted by lost practice time or indicative of an inflated ego, several Top 10 Busts showed up late as rookies.

 KELLY STOUFFER – CAREER STATS AT COLORADO STATE

 From 1985 to 1986, Stouffer’s touchdown total fell by over 50% while his interception total increased by almost 30%.
 Based on these numbers, his efficiency rating declined from approximately 125 to 112.
 In comparison to other elite quarterbacks, his 1986 rating was well below average.